 Mother’s Day is around the corner.
-You support and pamper the woman in your life.
+You pamper the woman in your life.
 Flowers, gifts, lunch outings?
 Yes to all of that.
+But do you support your partner’s work?

-There are over 10 million women in the U.S alone who are stay at home moms, and hundreds of millions worldwide.
+There are over 10 million women in the U.S alone who are stay-at-home moms.
+And hundreds of millions more worldwide.
+Lots of Moms choose to work from home, or work part-time or flexible hours.

 Being a parent first is a choice of the heart, but circumstances evolve.